The Breakaway Burrito, more than any other powerup in Zwift, has a rather sordid past.

 The Breakaway Burrito: How It Works

 - When you’re attacking off the front, and want to make it hard for others to follow.
-That’s basically the only place where the Breakaway Burrito makes sense.
+This is where the “Breakaway” Burrito got its name.
+It was designed to facilitate solo breakaways.

 How It’s Misused